ibraahimycl/ibraahimycl/README.md

 I am learning **data engineering basics such as data pipelines and database design**.

-I am improving my data structures and algorithms skills to build efficient and scalable applications.
+I am improving my **data structures and algorithms** skills to build efficient and scalable applications.
----

 ### Languages and Tools